Explained: Indian Railways Set to Run ‘Oxygen Express’ Amid Rising COVID Cases

 What is Oxygen Express all about?

 So far, various states have reported a shortage of hospitals beds, medicines and most importantly medical oxygen due to the sudden surge in the COVID-19 cases.
 In a bid to facilitate hospitals in the fight against the deadly virus, the Indian Railways will soon be transporting Liquid Medical Oxygen (LMO) and oxygen cylinders across the key corridors in the country.
-Also Read - Sonu Nigam Says 'Kumbh Mela Shouldn't Have Taken Place' in His Viral Instagram Video - Watch
+Also Read - Faced With Shortage of Manpower, Delhi Private Labs Halt COVID Swab Collection For 2 Days

 “Roll on Roll off Oxygen trucks getting loaded for Oxygen Express.
 Under PM @NarendraModi ji’s leadership, Govt of India is committed to doing everything possible to help COVID-19 patients,” he wrote in another tweet while sharing a video of trucks getting with the Oxygen.